-5 Water (hydrological models)
+4 Water (hydrological models)

-Climate & CO 2 co ncentration scenarios picontrol Pre-industrial climate and 286ppm CO 2 concentration.
-The climate data for the entire period (1661-2299) are unique - no (or little) recycling of data hat taken place. historical Historical climate and CO 2 concentration. rcp26 Future climate and CO 2 concentration from RCP2.6. rcp60 Future climate and CO_2 concentration from RCP6.0. rcp85 Future climate and CO 2 concentration from RCP8.5.
-Human influence e and land use 1860soc Pre-industrial human influences.
-Given the small effect of dams & reservoirs before 1900, modellers may apply the 1901 dam/reservoir configuration durin the pre-industrial period and the 1861-1900 part of the historical period if that is significantly easier than applying the 1861 configuration.
-Please indicate the metadata of the file and the model description on the ISIMIP website which option you used. histsoc Varying historical land use and other human influences.
+Climate & CO2 concen tration scenarios picontrol Pre-industrial climate and 286ppm CO2 concentration.
+The climate data for the entire period (1661-2299) are unique - no (or little) recycling of data has taken place. historical Historical climate and CO 2 concentration. rcp26 Future climate and CO 2 concentration from RCP2.6. rcp60 Future climate and CO 2 concentration from RCP6.0. rcp85 Future climate and CO 2 concentration from RCP8.5.
+Human influence and land use 1860soc Pre-industrial human influences.
+Given the small effect of dams & reservoirs before 1900, modellers may apply the 1901 dam/reservoir configuration during the pre-industrial period and the 1861-1900 part of the historical period if that is significantly easier than applying the 1861 configuration.
+Please indicate in the metadata of the file and the model description on the ISIMIP website which option you used. histsoc Varying historical land use and other human influences.
 2005soc Fixed year-2005 land use and other human influences. nosoc No direct human influences on the water cycle.
 This is only for models that do not represent any water abstraction.
-Such model simulations should l labeled "nosoc" even if human land-use is represented. rcp26soc Varying water abstraction and land use according to SSP2 and RCP2.6; fixed year-2005 dams and reservoirs.
-For models using fixed LU types, varyi irrigation areas can also be considered as varying land use.

-rcp60soc Varying water abstraction and land use according to SSP2 and RCP6.0, fixed year-2005 dams and reservoirs.
+Such model simulations should be labeled "nosoc" even if human land-use is represented. rcp26soc Varying water abstraction and land use according to SSP2 and RCP2.6; fixed year-2005 dams and reservoirs.
+For models using fixed LU types, varying irrigation areas can also be considered as varying land use. rcp60soc Varying water abstraction and land use according to SSP2 and RCP6.0, fixed year-2005 dams and reservoirs.
 For models using fixed LU types, varying irrigation areas can also be considered as varying land use.
-2100rcp26soc Human influences and land use fixed at year 2100 levels according to RCP2.6.

-For the historical period, groups that have limited computational capacities may choose to report only part of the full period, but including at least 1961-2005.
+For the historical period, groups that have limited computational capacities may choose to report only part of the full period but including at least 1961-2005.
 All other periods should be reported completely.

-For the purpose of the global water sector, "human influences" is defined as human interference directly with the hydrological fluxes of the water cycle for the purposes of any one

-5 or several of: water management (e.g. dams/reservoirs), irrigation, domestic water use, manufacturing and livestock production.
+For the purpose of the global water sector, "human influences" is defined as human interference directly with the hydrological fluxes of the water cycle for the purposes of any one or several of: water management (e.g. dams/reservoirs), irrigation, domestic water use, manufacturing and livestock production.
 I.e. human land use alone does not represent a human influence.

 For those models that do not represent changes in human influences, those influences should be held fixed at 2005 levels throughout all Group 1 (cf. 2005soc marked as dashed blue lines in Fig. 1) and Group 2 simulations.
 Group 3 will be identical to Group 2 for these models and thus does not require additional simulations.
-Models that do not include any human influences at all (as defined above) should nevertheless run the Group 1 and Group 2 simulation, since these simulations will still allow for an exploration of the effects of

-10 climate change compare to pre-industrial climate, and will also allow for a better assessment of the relative importance of human impacts versus climate impacts.
+Models that do not include any human influences at all (as defined above) should nevertheless run the Group 1 and Group 2 simulation, since these simulations will still allow for an exploration of the effects of climate change compare to pre-industrial climate, and will also allow for a better assessment of the relative importance of human impacts versus climate impacts.
 These runs should be named as nosoc simulations (even if human land use is included).